soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

     ![The screen displays the configuration menu for the Rod Pump 1.
 The Measurements menu item is selected and the Add New menu is selected.](media/new-measurement.png "New Measurement")

-5. From the context menu, select _Telemetry_
+5. From the context menu, select _Telemetry_.

     ![The screen displays the configuration menu for the Rod Pump 1.
 The Measurements menu item is selected and the Add New menu displays the options available.
 The Telemetry item is selected.](media/new-telemetry-measurement.png "New Telemetry Measurement")